VincentMarquez/Get-the-GIF-Geometric-Information-Flow/README.md

 > When curvature is low, cheap amortized processing suffices.
 > When curvature spikes, the system allocates precision selectively.

-GIF formalizes this idea by coupling multiple geometries into a single hybrid dynamical system.
+GIF formalizes this principle by embedding multiple geometries into a **hybrid dynamical system** with explicit state, diagnostics, and control.

 ---